 If North Devon is your destination then Welcombe X is easily accessible for caravans, right by the Atlantic Highway.
 What it lacks in peacefulness is made up for with its location near Hartland, which has plenty of merits as a North Devon holiday spot.

-If you’re looking for a holiday park then Minehead Butlins offers brilliant family holidays in North Devon.
+If you’re looking for more holiday park options then there’s Butlins in Minehead across the border in Somerset.

 Read my full guide to camping and holiday parks in Devon.

 If you enjoy camping and caravan holidays then you might also be interested in glamping.
 There’s no shortage of glamping holidays in Devon where you can enjoy the great outdoors in camping accommodation more luxurious than a standard tent.

 Here are some locations to for a glamping family holiday in Devon:

 - Pod glamping at Andrewshayes Holiday Park near Axminster